zelikos/davincibox/README.md

 You will also need the latest release of DaVinci Resolve from [Blackmagic's website](https://www.blackmagicdesign.com/products/davinciresolve)

-Finally, I recommend that you download the `setup.sh` script from this repository to simplify the setup process.
+If you're less comfortable in the CLI, I recommend using the `setup.sh` script from this repository to help simplify the setup process, but ultimately use of the CLI is currently a requirement.

-## Easy Setup
+## Setup

-This assumes you're using the `setup.sh` script from this repository.

-First, you need to make `setup.sh` executable.

-### Method 1
+### CLI:

 Open a terminal, then run `chmod +x /path/to/setup.sh`

 Then, `/path/to/setup.sh /path/to/DaVinci_Resolve_versionnumber_Linux.run`

-### Method 2
+### GUI:

 If you're more comfortable in a GUI: